 The “in theory” is because the power ratings on solar panels are best case (full sunlight, not too hot), and the actual power delivered depends on the load (e.g. battery charger) connected to the panel.

 Energy is a slippery concept – physics defines energy as the potential to do work, where work is any activity, whether moving something, or providing light or heat.
 The more energy you have, the more you can do.

-Scientists measure energy in joules (J), and a watt of power is defined as one joule of energy per second.
+Scientists measure energy in joules (J), and a watt of power is one joule of energy per second.

 But more commonly, when talking about electricity, energy is expressed a watt hours, or Wh.

 Power in watts times time in hours equals energy in watt hours.

 So, a watt hour is the energy delivered by one watt of power in one hour.

 And a kilowatt hour (kWh) is the energy delivered by 1000 watts in one hour (or 1 watt in 1000 hours).

 Battery capacity vs energy

 Battery capacity is a way of expressing how much energy a battery can store.